Baclofen Abuse Side Effects, Symptoms, and Addiction Treatment

 - Central nervous system (CNS) depression.

-If the user takes other CNS depressants or alcohol in addition to baclofen, it can exacerbate the high and result in profound dizziness and drowsiness.
+If the user takes other CNS depressants or alcohol in addition to baclofen, this can exacerbate the high and result in profound dizziness and drowsiness.

 Is It Possible to Overdose on Baclofen?

-Baclofen is a gamma-amino-butyric acid (GABA) derivative that works by stimulating GABA-B receptors, which decreases the frequency and severity of muscle spasms 1.
-Despite its therapeutic utility, a user can overdose by taking too much baclofen, the effects of which, one study discovered, were 4:
+Baclofen is a gamma-amino-butyric acid (GABA) derivative that works by stimulating GABA-B receptors, decreasing the frequency and severity of muscle spasms.1 Despite the drug’s therapeutic utility, a user can overdose by taking too much baclofen, the effects of which—one study discovered—are:4

 - Slowed breathing or respiratory arrest.